Skip to main content

 Think of it this way: the sun doesn't tan everyone the same color.
 Some people get a golden glow, others a reddish-tan, and some a deep bronze.
 Your bronzer should mimic your skin's natural reaction to the sun.
 Before you even start swatching, take a moment to identify your skin's undertone—are you cool, warm, or neutral?
 This will be your guide to finding a shade that complements your complexion instead of clashing with it.
 A warm-toned bronzer on cool-toned skin can look orange, while a cool-toned bronzer on warm skin can look dull.
 Once you know your undertone, you can narrow down the options and find a powder bronzer that blends seamlessly for that perfect, effortless glow.

-For Fair to Light Skin
+For Fair to Light Skin Tones

 If you have fair or light skin, you’ve probably experienced the struggle of finding a bronzer that doesn't look too dark or orange.
 The key is to look for sheer, buildable formulas in softer shades.
 Think neutral tans, rosy beiges, or light golden tones that won't overwhelm your complexion.
 It’s always better to start with a light dusting and build up the color gradually.
 This approach prevents that dreaded muddy look and gives you complete control over the intensity.
 Thankfully, makeup formulas have come a long way, and there are now plenty of beautiful options designed specifically to give fair skin a believable, sun-kissed warmth without any harshness.

-For Medium Skin
+For Medium Skin Tones

 Medium skin tones have a bit more versatility when it comes to bronzer, but it’s still important to find the right match.
 You want to avoid shades that are too light, which won't show up, or too red, which can look unnatural.
 Look for true browns or rich golden hues that will enhance your natural warmth.
 A bronzer with a warm or neutral undertone usually works beautifully to create a healthy, radiant finish.
 Whether you prefer a creamy or powder formula, the most important thing is to consider the product’s undertone and pigmentation.
 A well-chosen bronzer will give your skin a gorgeous, sun-drenched look that appears completely effortless.

-For Deep Skin
+For Deep Skin Tones

 For years, finding a great bronzer for deep skin tones was a challenge, but the beauty industry has made wonderful strides in creating more inclusive shade ranges.
 When you have a deeper complexion, you want to look for rich, warm shades that add dimension and a beautiful glow.
 Think deep terracottas, warm chocolate browns, and reddish-bronze hues.
 These colors will warm up your skin without ever looking ashy.
 Look for formulas with strong pigmentation that blend smoothly into the skin.
 Our Nude Envie Bronzers are designed to deliver that perfect, luminous finish that truly pops.

-Finding the Right Bronzer for Your Skin Type
+Matching Your Bronzer to Your Skin Type

 Beyond finding the perfect shade, the formula of your bronzer plays a huge role in achieving that natural, sun-kissed look.
 The right texture will work with your skin, not against it, ensuring a seamless blend that looks like you just returned from a beach holiday.
 The wrong one can highlight oily areas, cling to dry patches, or settle into fine lines, which is the opposite of the fresh, radiant finish we’re all after.